Powering Change

 Do you need to replace asbestos?

-There is no legal obligation at the moment to replace asbestos-containing materials.
-You should, however, be mindful of them when doing any structural work on the property as this can release the dangerous fibres.
+There is currently no legal obligation to remove asbestos-containing materials simply because they are present.
+However, you should be mindful of them whenever carrying out any structural work on the property, as disturbance can release the dangerous fibres.
+Any work involving asbestos must be carried out by a licensed contractor.

-Can you put solar panels on an asbestos roof?
+Can you install solar panels on an asbestos roof?